 What Percentage of Information Is Processed Unconsciously by the Brain?

 The human brain operates as a complex, multi-layered system that continuously processes vast amounts of information to help us handle the world.
 While we consciously focus on tasks like reading this article or deciding what to eat for lunch, the brain is simultaneously managing countless other processes beneath the surface.
-That said, these unconscious activities—ranging from regulating body temperature to interpreting subtle social cues—form the backbone of our daily functioning.
+These unconscious activities—ranging from regulating body temperature to interpreting subtle social cues—form the backbone of our daily functioning.
 But just how much of the information we encounter is processed without our awareness?

 The Conscious vs. Unconscious Divide